 Get Microsoft Office for free or at a discounted rate, and find out what other software is available for your personal use

-Set up your study area
+Set up your study area: your hardware needs

-You will need your own laptop or desktop
+You need your own laptop or desktop

 Desk and computer layout

 - If you need to work for hours on a laptop, to avoid repetitive strain use a separate keyboard, mouse and monitor (or use a laptop riser, which enables you to use your laptop screen in the correct position).

 - Set your screen so that it's level with your eyes and an arm length away.
 Its height and position is important to reduce neck strain.
 Adjust the screen angle to reduce stretching your neck and avoid glare or reflections

 - Find a setup that enables a posture where you can keep your wrists straight (neutral, in line with your forearms), your shoulders relaxed and your back supported, and in which you feel comfortable

 - Align your computer centrally with your body – don’t twist round to use it

 - Position your mouse close enough so that you're not working with your arm outstretched (your elbow at a 90 degree angle)

 - Change your position regularly to keep your muscles relaxed